-Guideline 23 - Strategic and reputational risk
+Guideline 24 - Strategic and reputational risk

 - 1.60.
-The undertaking should manage, monitor and report the following situations: - a) actual or potential exposure to reputational and strategic risks and the interrelationship between these risks and other material risks; - b) key issues affecting its reputation, considering the expectations of stakeholders and the sensitivity of the market.
+The undertaking should identify, assess and monitor the following situations: - a) actual or potential exposure to reputational and strategic risks and the correlation between these risks and other material risks; - b) key issues affecting its reputation, considering the expectations of stakeholders and the sensitivity of the market.

-Guideline 24 - Asset-liability management policy
+Guideline 25 - Asset-liability management policy

 - 1.61.
-In its risk management policy the undertaking should cover at least the following information with regard to asset-liability management: - a description of the procedure for identification and assessment of different natures of mismatches between assets and liabilities, at least with regard to terms and currency; - b) a description of mitigation techniques to be used and the expected effect of relevant risk-mitigating techniques on asset-liability management; - c) a description of deliberate mismatches permitted; - d) a description of the underlying methodology and frequency of stress tests and scenario tests to be carried out.
+In its risk management policy the undertaking should cover at least the following information with regard to asset-liability management: - a) a description of the procedure for identification and assessment of different natures of mismatches between assets and liabilities, at least with regard to terms and currency; - b) a description of mitigation techniques to be used and the expected effect of relevant risk-mitigating techniques on asset-liability management; - c) a description of deliberate mismatches permitted; - d) a description of the underlying methodology and frequency of stress tests and scenario tests to be carried out.

-Guideline 25 - Investment risk management policy
+Guideline 26 - Investment risk management policy

 - 1.62.
-In its risk management policy the undertaking should cover at least the following information with regard to investments: - a) the level of security, quality, liquidity and profitability the undertaking is aiming for with regard to the whole portfolio of assets and how it plans to achieve this; - b) its quantitative limits on assets and exposures, including off-balance sheet exposures, that are to be established to help to ensure the undertaking achieves its desired level of security, quality, liquidity, profitability and availability for the portfolio;
+In its risk management policy the undertaking should cover at least the following information with regard to investments: - a) the level of security, quality, liquidity, profitability and availability the undertaking is aiming for with regard to the whole portfolio of assets and how it plans to achieve this; - b) its quantitative limits on assets and exposures, including off-balance sheet exposures, that are to be established to help to ensure the undertaking achieves its desired level of security, quality, liquidity, profitability and availability for the portfolio; - c) consideration of the financial market environment;

-- c) the level of availability the undertaking is aiming for with regard to the whole portfolio of assets and how it plans to achieve this - d) consideration of the financial market environment; - e) the conditions under which the undertaking can pledge or lend assets; - f) the link between market risk and other risks in adverse scenarios; - g) the procedure for appropriately valuing and verifying the investment assets; - h) the procedures to monitor the performance of the investments and review the policy when necessary; - i) how the assets are to be selected in the best interest of policyholders and beneficiaries.
+- d) the conditions under which the undertaking can pledge or lend assets; - e) the link between market risk and other risks in adverse scenarios; - f) the procedure for appropriately valuing and verifying the investment assets; - g) the procedures to monitor the performance of the investments and review the policy when necessary; - h) how the assets are to be selected in the best interest of policyholders and beneficiaries.

-Guideline 26 - Liquidity risk management policy
+Guideline 27 - Liquidity risk management policy